interTwin-eu/teapot/docs/configuration.md

 Teapot provides three methods for mapping a user’s global and local identities.
 The first method is the **File-based Mapping Method**.
-Teapot allows manual storage of user mappings in a file named `user-mapping.csv`, which must be placed in `/etc/teapot`.
-This file should contain the following information: for each user, the local username and the user's OIDC subject claim (sub), as provided by the Identity Provider (IdP).
+Teapot allows manual storage of user mappings in a file.
+This file should contain the following
+information: for each user, the local username and the user's OIDC subject claim (sub), as provided by the Identity Provider (IdP).
 These values must be listed on a single line, separated by a single space.

 Example: